CarlHaze/React-Node-MongoApp/README.md

 Installed nodemon to monitor changes within our application while it is running to use this need to add this line to our scripts in package.json
      "ourserver": "nodemon server.js",

+## Template engine
+Adding template engine EJS
+    npm install ejs
+need to tell our app we want to use EJS doing this top of our server.js file